Workflow page

 Workflow tips

-Start with the clients whose invoice structure changes least from month to month.
+Start with recurring clients whose invoice structure changes least from month to month.

-Use consistent due dates so reminder timing stays simple.
+Use one due-date rule wherever possible so reminder timing stays simple.

-Keep a preview step so automation stays trustworthy.
+Keep a preview step so automation saves time without creating surprise sends.

 Workflow highlights